AnnaBartnik/Geog418_FinalProject_Tutorial_AnnaB/README.md

 ### Why Data Quality Matters
 In today’s age of freely accessible data, it’s tempting to use whatever information is available online.
 However, as we’ll see throughout this tutorial, choosing the right data is just as important as the methods used to analyze it.
 While the availability of large datasets can spur innovation, it is crucial to recognize that data with poor distribution or lacking in variety can lead to skewed or inaccurate results.
 Research has shown that while large datasets can offer new opportunities for insights, the quality and spatial distribution of the data are just as important, as poorly distributed data can obscure meaningful relationships and distort conclusions (Raykov et al., 2016).
 No matter how much statistical power we apply, if the data doesn’t reflect the true diversity of environmental conditions across the region, the results will be incomplete or misleading.

+Haining (2003) emphasizes that data quality problems, such as poor spatial distribution, can significantly influence the reliability of spatial analysis outcomes.
+In particular, when data points are clustered in a small area, the results of interpolation methods, like Inverse Distance Weighting (IDW) or Kriging, may not accurately reflect broader spatial trends.
+This is because these methods rely on the assumption that spatial data points are representative of the entire study area.
+If data is concentrated in one region, it can lead to biased estimates and erroneous conclusions about spatial patterns.
 Our dataset is a prime example of how one small, poorly distributed sample can lead to an inaccurate understanding of a large-scale phenomenon.
 In contrast, gathering data from a range of sources—particularly data points that cover a larger area—could significantly improve the reliability of spatial analyses.

 ## Research Question: